XenuCode/LOD2/Documentation/README.md

 ---
 ## Tech
-{insert name} builds it's worth upon ability to create beautiful terrains as well as good looking and sky that feels alive.Because of it it splits into two most important parts
+{insert name} builds it's worth upon ability to create beautiful terrains as well as good looking and sky that feels alive.
+Because of it it splits into two most important parts

 ### Terrain generation

+Terrain generation is divided into  parts that work together

+- Main Unity thread
+  - Schedules chunks to generate on separate threads
+    - Runs coroutines for
+      - Spawning chunks
+      - Spawning clouds and pigeons
+- New threads spawned for
+  - Generating chunk data
+  - Calculating chunks that are to be destroyed

 ### Sky environment